 How to Select Only What You Need and Leave the Rest

 “Information Gluttony”, a previous post, provoked interesting reactions among social media enthusiasts and editors.
 The need to become more picky is widely felt.
 Jan Gordon wrote: I think this is most important for all of us, continually refining our ability to select only what we need and leave the rest.
-Today everyone is a publisher and… Continue reading How to Select Only What You Need and Leave the Rest
+Today everyone is a publisher and […]

 The limits of automation and the curator’s role

 Frank posted earlier about Popping the Filter Bubble, arguing that there wasn’t a real problem.
 Although, as he argues, the concerns about the filter bubble are framed as a conflict to sell the idea, it doesn’t mean the filter bubble is not a real and potentially problematic phenomenon.
-As he shows using the example of… Continue reading The limits of automation and the curator’s role
+As he shows using the example of […]

 Report and Curate With the Same Passion

 Recently, I wrote about the focus on original reporting that online magazines such as Salon.com and Gawker have decided to develop.
-According to this article by David Skok, these changes in editorial strategies are normal and have historical precedents: TIME magazine went through a similar transformation.Skok, therefore, concludes that “the aggregators of today will be the… Continue reading Report and Curate With the Same Passion
+According to this article by David Skok, these changes in editorial strategies are normal and have historical precedents: TIME magazine went through a similar transformation.Skok, therefore, concludes that “the aggregators of today will be the […]

 10 steps to live-tweet debates